-Scott Stookey, previously a Senior Technical Staff member with the International Code Council and currently with Austin, Texas Fire Department, authored the 2009 Building Code Basics: Fire.
-The 2009 edition was the basis for this update.
-Building Code Basics: Fire is the result of a collaborative effort, and the author is grateful for the valuable contributions by the following talented staff of ICC Business and Product Development: Hamid Naderi, P.E., C.B.O., Senior Vice President Product Development; Doug Thornburg, A.I.A., C.B.O., Vice President and Technical Director of Product Development; and Senior Technical Staff Stephen Van Note, C.B.O. for his contributions throughout this project.
-Steve's experience helped make a very challenging project less difficult, and his guidance is appreciated.
-As always, Doug's guidance on various means of egress provisions, as well as his experience, proved helpful.
+Scott Stookey, previously a Senior Technical Staff member with the International Code Council and currently with the Austin, Texas, Fire Department, authored the 2009 Building Code Basics: Fire.
+That book was the basis for this document series.
+The 2012 edition, and now this edition, have built on that original document.
+Fire Code Essentials is the result of a collaborative effort, and the author is grateful for the valuable contributions by the following talented staff of ICC: Hamid Naderi, P.E., C.B.O., Senior Vice President Product Development; Doug Thornburg, A.I.A., C.B.O., Vice President and Technical Director of Product Development; Senior Technical Staff Stephen Van Note, C.B.O and Technical Staff/Education Terrell Stripling for their contributions throughout this project.
+As always, their assistance and guidance on various provisions were extremely helpful.